danjulio/gCore-featherwing/README.md

 ## gCore - A controller for portable GUI-based devices
 gCore ("Gadget Core") is an ESP32 development board designed to mate with the [Adafruit TFT Featherwing](https://www.adafruit.com/product/3651) 480x320 pixel 3.5" TFT LCD display with resistive touch.
 It contains a WROVER-B module, USB UART, true USB power-bath Li-Ion battery charger, a pair of ICR10440 batteries and a boost/buck 3.3V converter.
 It is designed to support soft-power control and battery voltage/charge status monitoring.
+A write-up exists on [hackaday.io](https://hackaday.io/project/170774-gcore-for-gui-based-gadgets).

 gCore is released as open source hardware and supporting software under the GPLv3 license in hopes it will be helpful to others.
 This repository contains two subdirectories.